flywheel-apps/fmriprep/README.md

 This Gear is built to take a BIDS dataset archive (.tar or zip) and execute fMRIPrep.
 Outputs are provided as an archive in the output directory.

 ```
+# Assumes BIDS dataset archive is located at ./input/bids_dataset
 docker run -ti --rm \
     -v $(pwd)/input:/flywheel/v0/input \
     -v $(pwd)/output:/flywheel/v0/output \